mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/toolbox/index.md

 Alright, so `nmap` managed to determine that Toolbox is running Windows.
 That's good to know!

-It also found a wealth of open ports, but it's quite common for a Windows host.

-First of all, Toolbox hosts an FTP server on the standard port `21/tcp` using FileZilla.

-Furthermore, `nmap` identified that Toolbox is accepting connections over SSH and WinRM on the standard ports `22/tcp` and `5985/tcp`.
-This is seldom a good entry point, but it may come in handy later on to get a stable shell when we get credentials.

-Another open port is the port `135/tcp`, corresponding to MSRPC.
-We can use it to run a bunch of queries through the machine exposed RPCs, but it's seldom a good entry point: it's often used to enumerate the AD domain the machine is linked to.
-Maybe we'll come back to it if we find out that Love is actually linked to a domain.

-Speaking of SMB, it listens for connections on the standard port `445/tcp`.

-Last but not least, the port `443/tcp` is open, corresponding to the `ssl/http` service.
-It's actually used by Apache version `2.4.38`, corresponding to a...
-Debian host?
-But I thought that Tooblox was running Windows!

 ## Scripts

 Let's run `nmap`'s default scripts on these services to see if they can find additional information.